 A study of the bases for decisions about how human beings ought to act through an examination of various ethical theories and particular moral problems.
+This course partially fulfills the spirituality outcome.
 Prerequisite: PHIL 110.
-This course is designated as a foundational philosophy general education course.

 PHIL 213 WESTERN POLITICAL THOUGHT